ksu-cs-textbooks/cs-zero/content/x-cis115-labs/9-nested-conditionals/05-worked-example/_index.md

 ## Making a Function

 However, as soon as we do that, we should start thinking about ways to simplify this program.
-This is because we are using the same exact code in multiple places in our program, is goes against one of the key principles of writing good programs: [Don't Repeat Yourself!](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+This is because we are using the same exact code in multiple places in our program, which goes against one of the key principles of writing good programs: [Don't Repeat Yourself!](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 Anytime we see this happen, we should start thinking of ways to move that code into a new function.
 This is actually really easy to do in this case: we can simply write a function named `smallest()` that accepts three numbers as input, representing the three player's guesses, and then it can print the winning player for us.
 So, let's update our program to include a new function, and then call that function from within our conditional statement: